 One definition of "to translate" is "to change from one place, state, form, or appearance to another".
 When we take a function and tweak its rule so that its graph is moved to another spot on the axis system, yet remains recognizably the same graph, we are said to be "translating" the function.

 Usually, translation involves only moving the graph around.
 Squeezing or stretching a graph is more of a "transformation" of the graph.
 But these two topics are usually taught at the same time, and usually under the same name.
-Just be aware that the topic of "function translation" often includes function translation, and vice versa.
+Just be aware that the topic of "function translation" often includes function transformation, and vice versa.

 Content Continues Below